Welcome to Service Dog Laws Arkansas – A Comprehensive Guide

 Damages Caused by Service Animals

-Even though people with disabilities who use service animals in Arkansas may not be charged a fee because of their dog, this doesn’t mean it’s okay for the animal to cause damages.
+Even though people with disabilities who use service animals in Arkansas may not be charged a fee because of their dog, this doesn’t mean it’s okay for the animal to cause damage.

 Someone with a physical, mental, intellectual, or sensory disability who is with their service dog in the public, or in a housing situation, is still liable for any damages that are caused by their animal to any facility or premises.